Important Terminologies in Term Insurance Explained

 1. Policyholder

-Policyholder is an individual who buys a life insurance policy and pays its premium.
-It is not necessary that the policyholder will be the one being insured.
+A policyholder is an individual who buys a life insurance policy and pays its premium.
+The policyholder does not need to be the one being insured.
 If you buy the insurance for someone else, you will be the policyholder for the other person being insured.2.
 Life Assured

-Sum assured is a basic terminology of insurance, which refers to an amount that the insurance company agrees to pay the nominee on the demise of the insured person.
+Sum assured is a basic terminology of insurance, which refers to an amount that the insurance company agrees to pay the nominee on the insured person's demise.
 For instance, you have bought a term life insurance for yourself while nominating your spouse as its beneficiary.
 In this case, your wife will receive the sum assured in the unfortunate event of your untimely demise.

 While buying a policy, a policyholder has to decide the sum assured.
-Let us assume this amount is ₹2 crore.
-Now, in case of the policyholder’s death, before the term is over, your beneficiary will get ₹2 crores from the insurer.
+Let us assume this amount is ₹2 crores.
+In case of the policyholder's death, before the term is over, your beneficiary will get ₹2 crores from the insurer.
 This sum is also referred to as the cover.

 5. Policy Term

 The premium amount refers to the fixed sum a policyholder must pay to their insurance company at regular intervals to continue the policy.
-Since plenty of insurance plans are available, you have the complete freedom to pick payment intervals like monthly, quarterly, yearly, etc.
+Since plenty of insurance plans are available, you can pick payment intervals like monthly, quarterly, yearly, etc.7.
+Payment Mode/Term

 Payment mode or term refers to methods by which policyholders pay the premium to their insurance company.
 In general, payment modes are classified into three categories.
 They are:

-- Regular Pay: In the method of regular pay, the policyholder has to pay premiums all the way through the policy term.
+- Regular Pay: In the regular pay method, the policyholder has to pay premiums throughout the policy term.

 - Limited Pay: In this method, a policyholder can select a period in which they will pay the premium to the insurance company.
 For instance, if you select a period of 6 years, you have to pay premiums for only that much period while the insurance plan will remain active for the whole term you choose.